Hiro427/mxdownloader/README.md

 As for Windows I've only done  little testing, the main funcionality is there but I still have a few kinks to work out.

-This is my first _published_ project albeit a small one, if any of the more experienced devs who may come across this have any suggestions feel free to add it to the issues discussion.

-Thank you in advance for your advice!

 ## Installation